 It has a green and red light indicating that it is on and what kind of charge it is providing.
 Red is for full charge while green is for float.
 This is also nice because you can just look at the light to see if your battery is charged all the way.

 The 021-0128 is also safe to use.
 It has reverse-polarity protection to ensure that you don’t shock yourself.
-It also has temperature compensation features so it doesn’t get too hot.
+This car battery maintainer also has temperature compensation features so it doesn’t get too hot.
 It does this because it can recognize the ambient temperature.

 Also besides the alligator clips it comes with ring clamps too which are nice for things like mower batteries.
 The only real issue with this is the warranty.
 It comes with a 10 year warranty, which is great and most people don’t have to use it, but the warranty is a bit deceptive.